ReginaAbena19/Fitness-Project-/README.md

 pip install google-api-client

+**Reccomendations**

+It is recommended that Fitly is run on Google Chrome and accessed via a laptop device.

 ***Disclaimer: As videos are retrieved from the YouTube API they are subject to copyright music laws.
 Consequently, video thumbnails of videos subject to copyright infringement will not be displayed.***